decoupledCMS/decoupledcms.github.com/technology.md

 All of these would be quite hard to implement by an individual CMS project.
 But if we have a common JS layer available, the effort can be shared by all CMS projects implementing these ideas.

+In the same way once a CMS is using a content repository it suddenly becomes possible to collaborate on its implementation with other projects, thereby increasing the choices for users and reducing the required development resources from each project.

+## History

 There have been prior efforts at doing something similar.
 In the early 2000s, [OSCOM][25] made the [Twingle tool][26] that was able to edit and save content with multiple CMSs.
 Then there was the [Atom Publishing Protocol][27] and the [Neutrol Protocol][28] efforts, and also [CMIS][29].
 But all of these mandated that the systems would have to implement some particular server-side protocol.
 The advantage of the approach promoted here is that the only server-side change needed is adding RDFa annotations to HTML templates, and then the rest happens on JavaScript level.

-In the same way once a CMS is using a content repository it suddenly becomes possible to collaborate on its implementation with other projects, thereby increasing the choices for users and reducing the required development resources from each project.

  [1]: http://phpcr.github.com
  [2]: http://jackrabbit.apache.org/